-- 1. This report is the third follow-up report by Barbados to the Caribbean Financial Action Task Force (CFATF) Plenary on the action taken to implement the recommended action listed in the third mutual evaluation report (MER) of Barbados which was adopted in May 2008.
-Barbados has submitted two previous follow-up reports in May and October 2009 respectively.
+- 1. This report is the seventh follow-up report by Barbados to the Caribbean Financial Action Task Force (CFATF) Plenary on the measures taken to implement the recommended action listed in the third mutual evaluation report (MER) of Barbados which was adopted in May 2008.
+Barbados has submitted six previous follow-up reports in May and October 2009 and May and November 2010 and May and November 2011, respectively.
 In accordance with present procedures the following is a report on measures taken by Barbados to deal with the recommended actions in those Financial Action Task Force (FATF) Recommendations rated partially compliant (PC) or non compliant (NC).
 Details on the actions are outlined in Annex 1 of this report - 2.
 Barbados received ratings of PC or NC on nine (9) of the sixteen (16) Core and Key Recommendations and largely compliant (LC) or compliant (C) on the remaining seven (7) Core and Key Recommendations as follows: